Complaints, Comments and Compliments

 Click here to download the complaints form

-You can also contact the Complaints Co-ordinator for advice about the process using the above contact details.
+You can also contact the Complaints Officer for advice about the process using the above contact details.

-Alternatively you can contact your local councillor and raise your complaint through them.
-If you do not know who your local councillor is or how to contact them you can find their details on the councillors page.
+Alternatively, you can contact your local Councillor and raise your complaint through them.
+If you do not know who your local Councillor is or how to contact them you can find their details on the Councillors page on the Council’s website.

 If your complaint is about a councillor see Complaints about Councillors.